 Why does Sprint manage its network?

-Sprint manages its network with the goal of delivering the best possible mobile broadband Internet access experience to our customers.
+Sprint manages its network with the goal of delivering the best possible mobile broadband Internet access experience and choices to our customers.
 Mobile network resources are not infinite.
 Managing the network is essential to promote the use and enjoyment of mobile data by our customers.
 We use reasonable network management practices that are consistent with industry standards for protecting Sprint’s network and customers and for managing the delivery of mobile broadband services.
-Just as the Internet continues to change and evolve, so, too, will our network management practices to address the challenges and threats on the Internet.
+Just as the Internet continues to change and evolve, so, too, will our network management practices.

 How does Sprint manage its network?

 Sprint employs a holistic approach to managing congestion on its data network.
 Sprint’s first goal is to avoid congestion altogether by directing traffic to the best available spectrum resources and cell sites.
 Sprint also attempts to avoid congestion by managing tonnage on its network.
-Finally, when congestion does occur, meaning that the demand on a particular sector temporarily exceeds the ability of that sector to meet the demand, Sprint relies on the radio scheduling software provided by Sprint’s hardware vendors to allocate resources to users.
+Finally, Sprint incorporates network management for extremely high data usage and tethering.

 Techniques to Direct Traffic to the Best Available Spectrum Resources and Cell Sites: All mobile networks, including Sprint’s, employ a Radio Access Network (“RAN”) that manages connectivity between mobile client devices and the core network.
 The RAN functions to identify mobile devices permitted to access the network and their locations and assigns the mobile device to an available frequency band and cell site serving the location.
 The RAN also controls device “hand off” between neighboring cell site resources to balance load across network resources or as a mobile device moves from one location to another.
 Sprint’s RAN manages connections between mobile devices and cell sites operating on multiple frequency bands (800 MHz, 1.9 GHz, 2.5 GHz) and multiple air interfaces (CDMA, EVDO, LTE).
 As part of managing those connections, Sprint’s RAN is designed to dynamically connect customers to the best available spectrum resources and cell sites—and reassign those connections as circumstances change.

 Managing Tonnage: Some of Sprint’s traffic management efforts are aimed at avoiding congestion by managing the total volume of data transmitted, referred to colloquially as “tonnage.”
-Sprint may work with high-volume content providers to help ensure that their content is delivered in a way that uses Sprint’s network in an efficient manner.
+Some Sprint plans optimize video to a typically 480p experience, as described above, for example.
+Sprint may work with content providers to help ensure that their content is delivered in a way that uses Sprint’s network in an efficient manner.
 In addition, some applications may reduce or increase their traffic volume depending on network conditions.
 For example, some streaming video applications employ adaptive bitrate protocol to stream video.
 These applications automatically and continuously monitor the available bandwidth and adjust the streaming video bitrate to current user conditions.
 Depending on available bandwidth, users may notice differences in video streaming quality as the application adjusts the video streaming bitrate to account for changing channel conditions.

 Does Sprint have any prohibited applications or uses?